dougeby/IntuneDocs/InTuneDocs/EndUser/using-your-ios-or-mac-os-x-device-with-intune.md

 # Using your iOS or Mac OS X device with Intune

 This article includes links to all of the tasks that end-users can do on their Intune-managed devices.
 IT administrators can refer to this information to see the steps that users must follow to do a variety of tasks, which are grouped into the following categories:
-- Company portal app installation and Intune enrollment
+- Company Portal app installation and Intune enrollment
 - Post-enrollment management tasks
 - Compliance issues